-It's a heartbreaking sound: the persistent, honking cough coming from the dog you love.
-A dose of honey for coughing can soothe his throat and reduce his coughing, but it's important to chat with a veterinarian before introducing your dog to a new food.
+It is a heartbreaking sound for dog owners: the persistent, honking dry cough coming from the dog you love.
+A dose of honey for coughing may soothe their throat and reduce their coughing, but it is important to consult a veterinarian before introducing your dog to a new food.
 Some dogs, including diabetic and overweight dogs and puppies under a year old, should not be fed honey.

 Video of the Day

 Dogs are physiologically different from horses and humans.
 Until research has been conducted on the use of honey in our doggy friends, it is impossible to say whether honey is good or safe for dogs.
 Used under veterinary supervision, in most cases, it is safe.

 Because honey has a high sugar content, it is only good for dogs in minimal amounts and should never be given to obese dogs or those with diabetes.
 Honey is not safe for puppies, as their underdeveloped immune system may not be able to handle the allergens and Bordetella spores found naturally in raw honey.

 Honey might help a dog coughing, but the most effective way to treat a cough or sore throat in dogs is for your veterinarian to diagnose and treat the cause.
 They can provide you with effective cough suppressants if necessary.
 Studies have shown that honey is effective for soothing sore throats and reducing the frequency of coughing in humans.
 Giving dogs honey for kennel cough or other coughing may be a natural way to sooth a dog's throat, but there just isn't much evidence.